maximivanov/maxivanov.io/posts/2020/how-to-password-protect-your-website-with-cloudflare-workers/index.md

 - Restricting access to the staging version of the project you're working on for a client.
 - Having a web app accessible over the Internet that only you should have access to.
-- Throwing a quick API protection layer.
+- Throwing a very basic API protection layer.
+- Sharing a file online with limited audience.

 Adding a [HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) is a quick way to enable password protection on a page.
 But that implies making changes to the configuration and/or code on your server.
 Either the web server or the application must respond appropriately to unauthenticated requests.